Kavanuagh, Ford hearing underway - WATCH LIVE

 Meanwhile, the lawyer for Deborah Ramirez, who says Kavanaugh exposed himself to her at a party when they attended Yale University, raised her profile in a round of television interviews.

-Republicans have hired an outside attorney, Phoenix prosecutor Rachel Mitchell, to handle much of their questioning.
-Thus, they will avoid having their all-male contingent interrogating Ford about the details of what she describes as a harrowing assault.

-Democratic questioners will include two senators widely seen as potential presidential candidates in 2020: Kamala Harris of California and Cory Booker of New Jersey, who aggressively challenged Kavanaugh during the judge's earlier confirmation hearing.
+Moments before committee chairman Grassley gaveled his panel into session, Ramirez tweeted her support for Ford: "They want us to feel alone and isolated but I'm there wrapping my arms around you and I hope you feel the people of this nation wrapping their arms around all of us."

-Ford planned to tell the committee that, one night in the summer of 1982, a drunken Kavanaugh forced her down on a bed, "groped me and tried to take off my clothes," then clamped his hand over her mouth when she tried to scream before she was able to escape.
+Ford told the committee that, one night in the summer of 1982, a drunken Kavanaugh forced her down on a bed, "groped me and tried to take off my clothes," then clamped his hand over her mouth when she tried to scream before she was able to escape.

-"I believed he was going to rape me," she will say, according to her prepared testimony.

 Kavanaugh is being challenged on multiple fronts by his accusers, former classmates and college friends.
 They say the good-guy image he projects in public bears little relation to the hard-partying behavior they witnessed when he was young.

-In his prepared testimony, the 53-year-old appellate judge acknowledges drinking in high school with his friends, but says he's never done anything "remotely resembling" what Ford describes.
-He said he has never had a "sexual or physical encounter of any kind" with her.
+In his prepared testimony, he acknowledged drinking in high school with his friends, but said he'd never done anything "remotely resembling" what Ford describes.
+He said he never had a "sexual or physical encounter of any kind" with her.

-RELATED: Kavanaugh accuser Christine Blasey Ford sees support in hometown Palo Alto

 He also provided the committee with detailed calendar pages listing in green-and-white squares the activities that filled his summer of 1982 when he was 17 years old - exams, movies, sports and plenty of parties.
 That's the year when Ford says she believes the assault occurred.